commerce-docs/devdocs-for-tests/ui_comp_guide/bk-ui_comps.md

 ### XML Declaration

-XML is widely used in Magento 2, which allows developers to easily reuse existing functionalities and add customizations.
+XML is widely used in Magento 2 which allows developers to easily reuse existing functionalities and add customizations.

-Comparing to XML layouts, UI components use more semantical approach to declare and configure user interface.
+Compared to XML layouts, UI components use a more semantical approach to declare and configure the user interface.

-An instance of UI component is usually based on the hierarchy of child UI components.
+An instance of a UI component is usually based on the hierarchy of child UI components.

 For example:

 *  the Form component has Fieldsets, Tabs, and inner fields